SahinShazi/JavaScript-Projects/README.md

 3. **Follow project-specific instructions**
    Each project folder contains its own README with detailed setup instructions.

-## ⚙️ Installation

-## 📖 Usage

-Each project in this repository serves different purposes:

-1. **For Learning**: Study the code to understand different programming concepts and patterns
-2. **For Reference**: Use as templates or starting points for your own projects
-3. **For Contribution**: Feel free to suggest improvements or report issues
-4. **For Demonstration**: Showcase programming skills and problem-solving abilities

 ### Running Individual Projects

 Navigate to any project directory and follow these general steps: